Jammy2211/PyAutoCTI/docs/installation/numba.rst

 **PyAutoCTI** and determine if it the right software for them, before committing more time to installing numba successfully.

-For this reason, numba is an optional installation, so that users can easily experiment with **PyAutoCTI** and learn the basic API.
+For this reason, numba is an optional installation, so that users can easily experimenttick_maker.min_value and learn the basic API.

 If you do not have numba installed, you can do so via pip as follows: